The Jupyter Cinematic Universe

 1 Why jupyter?

 What does jupyter buy us?
-Is it worth the set-up time configuring this contraption?
+Is it worth the set-up time spent configuring this contraption?

 What else?
 People make UX arguments, e.g. that jupyter is friendly and supports interactive plots and so on.
 I am personally ambivalent about those arguments.
 Jupyter can do some things better than the console.
-That artificially restricted comparison should not reassure us; we are not limited to the console.
-On the other hand, most things that jupyter does, it does worse than a proper IDE or decent code editor.
+That artificially restricted comparison does not reassure me; we are not limited to the console.
+Indeed, most things that jupyter does, it does worse than a proper IDE or decent code editor.
 Sometimes those other tools are not available on, say, the local HPC cluster or cloud compute environment, and then this becomes a relevant advantage.
 Usually though, we can install VS Code Remote, unless we have angered the sysadmins.
+If we really want a quick minimalist UI, Marimo is probably better.

-But for now the main takeaway, I think, is that if, like me, you are confused by jupyter enthusiasts claiming it is “easy” or “fun”, it may make more sense if you mentally append the proviso “…in comparison to some other horrible thing which I was forced to use by ignorance or circumstance several years ago.”
+But for now the main takeaway, I think, is that if, like me, you are confused by jupyter enthusiasts claiming it is “easy” or “fun”, it may make more sense if you mentally append the proviso “…in comparison to some other horrible thing which I was forced to use by ignorance or circumstance several years ago but which you probably never used.”
+It’s like your grandad espousing a fax machine because it’s so much better than a telex machine.

 There are other comparisons to make — some like jupyter as a documentation format/literate coding environment.
 Once again, sure, it is better than text files.
 But then, Quarto is more portable, VS Code notebook mode versions better etc.